 Online estate agents charge lower fees, but usually upfront, or tie you in via a credit agreement.
 They also often offer fixed fees.

-Is the cheapest or most expensive best?
+Is the most expensive or cheapest estate agent the best?

 How you sell your property is up to you.